About the Management Committee

 Can anyone become a member of the Management Committee?

 A Management Committee member must either be an individual member or a representative from an organisational member.
+If you are not a member, you will first need to complete our Membership application form.
 For more details on how to join the Law Centre please download our Details of becoming a member document.
+Once accepted, you are able to be nominated onto the Management Committee by completing our MC NOMINATION FORM

 What skills and experience should the Management Committee have?